visualpharm/Lunacy/docs/index.md

       <strong> Searching requests parameters </strong>
     </summary>

- ### API key i.e. token
+ ### API key and token are the same thing

- Personal API key or <b>token</b> is a short code in text format that basically allows you to send requests to our service.
+ Personal API key or <b>token</b> is a short code in text format that basically grants you permissions to send requests to both searching and retrieval engines.
 After we receive a payment from a client we issue an API key.
 You may proceed with the payment on [this page](https://icons8.recurly.com/subscribe/api_access)

  ### Endpoint